Browser Isolation - Configuring Policies

 Click on the icon to remove a location, group, or user from the list.

-2. Click on the Create Policy button.
+2. Click on Create Policy.

 Changing a Browser Isolation Policy